IMPAC+ PROGRAM OFFERS REALISTIC PATH FOR EVERY COMPANY TO TAKE PLASTIC ACTION NOW

 The key, he says, is to match “material in” with “material out,” meaning the Oceanworks team can see when collected material leaves the aggregator facility it came into and whether its next destination is a processor or proper disposal.
 IMPAC+ partners can see all of that data in a track and trace map based on where Oceanworks knows the material came from and its shipment information.

 “If we detect variations between inbound and outbound quantities, we know an explanation or more information is required,” Combes says.
-“Blockchain technology is superior in proving transactions occurred and maintaining the history of a material’s life cycle.
-You can’t erase historic information once it’s entered into the blockchain – by building our verification on top of blockchain data, we’ll know for every point in time where exactly a specific lot of plastic was as well as any historical corrections.”
+“Our immutable & encrypted ledger database is superior in proving transactions occurred and maintaining the history of a material’s life cycle.
+You can’t erase historic information once it’s entered into the ledger – by building our verification on top of this tech, we’ll know for every point in time where exactly a specific lot of plastic was as well as any historical corrections.”

 The IMPAC+ program is specifically designed to remove the resource burden of plastic action from companies that want to get involved but lack the internal infrastructure in house to do so.